drondeseries/pseuplex/README.md

 You may also want to disable *Enable Relay* and *Enable local network discovery (GDM)* to prevent the proxy from being circumvented.

 At this point, your plex server might not show up on *app.plex.tv* until you start the proxy server, but you should still be able to access it via its local ip.

-## Auto SSL

-The configuration option `autoP12Password` is provided to automatically decrypt and use the built-in plex direct SSL certificate, so that you don't need to set up your own custom certificate.
-If you're running any service in front of this proxy (ie, another reverse proxy or anything using its own custom domain name) then it is recommended to **not** use the built-in plex certificate, and instead use your own custom certificate for your domain.

 ### Local Access